tcotav/chefdk_getting_started/Notes.md

     $ kitchen

-The docs on test-kitchen are awesome by the way -- [http://www.kitchen.ci].
-I'd recommend taking a run through that tutorial.
+The [docs on test-kitchen](http://www.kitchen.ci) are awesome by the way.
+I'd recommend taking a run through their entire tutorial.

 ### kitchen.yml -- configuring test kitchen

-The new `chef` tool though already set us up to run kitchen.
-In your basedir, you'll find the file .kitchen.yml
+The new `chef` tool already set us up to run kitchen.
+In your basedir, you'll find the kitchen config file `.kitchen.yml`

 `.kitchen.yml`